 Riding boots aren’t just for the horsey set.
 They’ve been a favorite of fashionistas for a few seasons now, and it doesn’t look like that’s about to change anytime soon.
-That’s because riding boots have classic style and old world charm, and can make a casual, everyday outfit look posh.
+That’s because riding boots have a classic style and old-world charm and can make a casual, everyday outfit look posh.

-If you are thinking about getting a pair of riding boots, or you are already a fan and would love a few fresh styling ideas, here are 3 classy ways to wear riding boots.
+If you are thinking about getting a pair of riding boots or are already a fan and would love a few fresh styling ideas, here are 3 classy ways to wear riding boots.

 1. Wear Riding Boots With Leggings

 If there ever was a match made in heaven, it’s riding boots and leggings.
 They were made for each other.
 Form-fitting leggings tuck into riding boots with ease.
-When you add an elegant tunic-length top like this metallic-finish tunic, you have a sleek, sophisticated and classy look.
+You have a sleek, sophisticated, and classy look when you add an elegant tunic-length top like this metallic-finish tunic.

 Make sure the riding boots you add to this outfit are in good condition and that they match the color of your leggings if you want a long, clean line that elongates your frame.
 Add a classic bag and upscale earrings, and you’re good to go.